narol1024/mortal/README.md

 - Signing up account.
 - Logging in using secret key.
 - Posting amazing moment in your life.
-- Browsing recent news feeds by each Mortal.
+- Browsing lastest news feeds posting by each Mortal.

 ## Next Plans